Evanlab02/Lyzer/Docs/docs/backend/architecture.md

 ## Repositories

-Repositories are responsible for communicating with data storage such as a DB (database) like postgres, currently the project does not contain any repositories but in the future, we would very likely need it.
+Repositories are responsible for communicating with data storage such as a database (e.g., PostgreSQL).
+Currently, the project does not contain any repositories, but they will likely be needed in the future.

-Please note that repositories are similiar to clients where buisness logic and transformation should be kept to a minimum and generally avoided in these classes.
+Please note that repositories are similar to clients in that business logic and transformation should be kept to a minimum and generally avoided in these classes.

 ## Constants

-We contain classes with constants that will be values that are frequently used and if we make changes to them, should reflect accross the entire codebase.
+We use classes with constants for values that are frequently used.
+If we make changes to these values, they should reflect across the entire codebase.

-This is easy to do with constants, as all values using the variable, would be updated.
+This is easy to manage with constants, as all values using the variable will be updated.

-An example would be:
+An example is shown below:

 ```csharp
 namespace Lyzer.Common.Constants